jackieqvo/DH110-JVO/README.md

 The context of use for this project is that users will be able to learn how to make a greeting card.
 To complete this activity, users will be able to follow a set of instructions and a list of materials.

-While the usability tests sheow me how someone might react and navitage to tasks on a website, a contextual inquiry gave the user more freedom to react to the website.
+While the usability tests sheow me how someone might react and navigate to tasks on a website, a contextual inquiry gave the user more freedom to react to the website.
 Summary and link to your assignment folder.
 During the inquiry, I gave broad tasks so that my user would show me how they would normally navigate a website.
 Whenever she needs instructional guides, my user had a preference for websites with:

 - Aesthetic visual presentation.